Avril Lavigne (album): Commercial performance

 Avril Lavigne debuted at number five on the U.S. Billboard 200 chart, selling over 44,000 copies, becoming Lavigne's fifth straight top 10 album.
-However, it also heralded her lowest peak and first-week sales on the chart.
+However, it also heralded her lowest peak and first-week sales on the chart til “Head Above Water” at position 13 on the chart.
 In its second week, the album dropped from number 5 to number 26.
 As of September 2015, the album has sold 156,000 pure copies in the United States and received a Gold certification from RIAA with 500,000 units sold in the US.
 In Canada, the album debuted at number four, with sales of 8,500 copies.
 With this chart position, Lavigne managed to have all of her albums debut on the chart within the top five.
 The album was certified Platinum in MC Canada with 80,000 units sold.
 In Japan, the album debuted at number-two, shifting 47,873 copies in its first week, becoming the second album by Lavigne to peak in this position, the other being Goodbye Lullaby (2011).
 As of 2014, the album has sold over 210,000 copies in Japan.

 In the United Kingdom, the album debuted and peaked at number 14 with a little over 9,000 units sold, becoming her first album to enter and peak outside the top 10 within the United Kingdom, leaving the charts after one week.
 As of September 2015, Avril Lavigne sold 50,000 copies, becoming the least successful album by Lavigne in the United Kingdom.
 In Australia, the album debuted at number 7, selling 2,829 copies and remained on the chart for two weeks.
 In China and Taiwan, the album debuted at the top of the charts, eventually receiving Gold certification in China with sales of 10,000 copies.
 The album is the 9th best selling album of 2013 in Taiwan with sales of over 36,000 sold making Lavigne the only female western artist on the Top 10 list.
-Avril Lavigne selftitled album has sold 650,000 copies worldwide as of April 2014.
+Avril Lavigne self-titled album has sold 650,000 copies worldwide as of April 2014.